BLOG |

 Enterprises can prevent knowledge lockdowns by teaching non-tech employees how data is linked to their jobs.

 Companies can run a skills-gap test and ask for feedback to figure out how they can help business users and frontline workers leverage data.
-These insights are necessary for creating a successful data literacy program.
+Thus, these insights are necessary for creating a successful data literacy program.

 Create a Collaborative Environment

 Organizations can facilitate a collaborative culture by focusing on interdisciplinary projects, knowledge sharing, and cross-functional collaboration.
-This can be done by setting up interdepartmental meetings that allow different teams to exchange ideas and share information.
+For example, this can be done by setting up interdepartmental meetings that allow different teams to exchange ideas and share information.

 From the backend, management should align incentives and key performance indicators (KPIs) to promote shared goals, rewarding behaviors that encourage data sharing and collaboration.
-Celebrating cross-functional accomplishments through awards and public acknowledgement can reinforce this information-sharing culture.
+Moreover, celebrating cross-functional accomplishments through awards and public acknowledgement can reinforce this information-sharing culture.

 These four strategies aren’t exhaustive, but they provide a good starting point.
 At Infoverity, we believe organizations should start small and scale slowly.
 Keeping integration efforts focused on specific use cases or departments at the beginning allows the initiative to yield the best results.
 Once efforts prove successful, only then can the organization slowly spread out its integration initiatives.

 The lack of sharing or access between departments and systems within an organization leads to data silos.
-But the right combination of processes, tools, and people can knock them down, allowing every department to make the most out of the available enterprise data.
+But the right combination of processes, tools, and people can knock them down.
+Thus, allowing every department to make the most out of the available enterprise data.

 Enable better decision-making and reduce wasted resources.
 Work with Infoverity to remove these information barriers and build a data-driven organization.
 Reach out to us today.